 I am currently working on a project about social skills.
 The project is motivated by the slow growth of high-skilled jobs in the last decade and the widespread fear that “robots are going to take all of our jobs”.
 In a much-discussed paper, Frey and Osborne (2013) estimate that 47 percent of total U.S. employment is at high risk of automation over the next one to two decades.
-The figure below shows that the slowdown in high-skilled job growth is driven by science, technology and engineering occupations:
+The figure below shows that the slowdown in high-skilled job growth is driven by science, technology, engineering and math (STEM) occupations:

 Computers are performing tasks of rapidly increasing cognitive complexity.
 Many of these tasks have formerly been the domain of highly-skilled workers.
 Yet to date, computers are largely incapable of simple interaction with humans, even in highly controlled settings.
 Social interaction is a largely unconscious process that has evolved in humans over thousands of years.
 This makes it hard to program, since we don’t understand “the rules” (Autor 2015).
 The application of social skill in the workplace often involves team production, with workers playing off each others' strengths and adapting flexibly to changing circumstances.

 The figures below are from my recent NBER working paper “The Growing Importance of Social Skills in the Labor Market”: